Operators in the Estonian Market

 Passive investors are treated the same way as active ones.

-The Tax and Customs Board may revoke the activity licence given if the gambling operator and its platform do not meet the requirements set by the law.
+The Tax and Customs Board may revoke an activity licence if the gambling operator and its platform do not meet the requirements set by the law.
 For example:

 The invalidity of an activity licence renders all the operating permits, issued to the same gambling operator for organising gambling of the same type, invalid.
 The person whose activity licence has been revoked shall close down all gaming locations of the same type of gambling and stop making the same type of gambling available within three days after the day of revocation of the activity licence.